Adam's Introduction to CCI GitLab

-- Copy the URL (HTTPS) from the text box in the middle of the page under the title
+- Copy the URL (choose the SSH protocol from the drop-down menu) from the text box in the middle of the page

 Granting Us Access to your Repository, For Grading

-- Find the Search for members by name... text box
+- Find the Select members to invite... text box

 - In the next text box, role permissions, choose Developer

-- You are welcome to choose an expiration date, but choose one after the grade deadline
+- Please enter an expiration date, but choose one after the grade deadline

 - Hit Add to project button